GfSE/SAF-Specification/stakeholders.md

 * Who are the Stakeholders of the frameworks viewpoints?

   ***Rationale:  I need to select viewpoints for my stakeholders and want to use this information as a starting point.***
 * Why does a stakeholder have this specific concern ?

+  ***Rationale:  I want to know what might happen if the concern cannot be fulfilled.***
+* what are the constraints related to se concepts covered by the framework?

+  ***Rationale:  I want to validate the assumptions made in the framework against the anticipated information need of the MBSE appoach.***
+* what are the relations between systems engineering concepts covered by the framework?

+  ***Rationale:  I want to know if the information need that i anticipate for the MBSE approach will be satisfied by the framework.***
 # SAF System model user
 The SAF System Model User is a group or an individual creating, maintaining or reading SAF System Models.